muaznaf2015/powershell/bLearn/README.md

 - `psversion` - check Powershell version
 - `psresult` - modify how result is displayed
 - `psifelse` - how to use if else
+- `psmodule` - all about module in Powershell